HamidrezaHayatjou/TSDwithyolo7/HamidMe3.md

 # Module Testing Guide

 For use Individually, you need to set the address of the input images in the relevant module.
-For use collectively, you can use the `makefile` in the main directory of the project.
+For use collectively, you can use the `Makefile` in the main directory of the project.
 In both cases, you can test a different combination of parameters and you need to make the corresponding changes in the files.

 ## Test modules individually